Demote a Domain Controller

 systemctl stop samba-ad-dc.service

-You can now continue to cleanup DNS entries.
+You can now continue to clean up DNS entries.

-Remotely demoting a dead server, for example DC2.
+Remotely demoting a dead server, for example DC2

-Please note: Never connect DC2 again after it has been remotely demoted
+Please note: Never connect DC2 again after it has been remotely demoted.

 On DC1 (the other working DC), execute: